examplary-ai/developer-docs/docs/question-types/api-access.md

 ## File uploads

-In teacher environments, it's also possible to prompt the user to upload files, which will be stored in the Examplary cloud storage.
+It's also possible to prompt the user to upload files, which will be stored in the Examplary cloud storage.
 You can use the `api.uploadFile` method to handle file uploads.

 That method optionally takes a `accepts` parameter, which is a string that specifies the file types to accept (e.g., `"image/*"` for all image types).